-Alberto Ortega, a 2021 Pisacano Scholar, is a 4th-year medical student at Keck School of Medicine (KSOM) of the University of Southern California (USC).
-He graduated from USC with a Bachelor of Science in Health Promotion and Disease Prevention Studies and a Bachelor of Arts in Spanish and completed his Master of Business Administration at USC Marshall School of Business as a Consortium for Graduate Study in Management Fellow.
+Alberto Ortega, a 2021 Pisacano Scholar, graduated from the Keck School of Medicine (KSOM) of the University of Southern California (USC) and is currently a 1st-year resident in Los Angeles, California.
+He graduated from USC with a Bachelor of Science in health promotion and disease prevention studies and a Bachelor of Arts in Spanish and completed his Master of Business Administration at USC Marshall School of Business as a Consortium for Graduate Study in Management Fellow.

 Alberto’s interest in pursuing an MD/MBA dual degree is informed by his passion for developing sustainable solutions that address health inequities and improve access to care for vulnerable populations.
 He is committed to becoming a physician who will work to reduce health disparities, and his resolve for doing so is strengthened by his personal experiences.